UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 and regular IPC (inter-process communication)

-Data moved between processes must be pickleable
+Data moved between processes must be pickleable (it can be serialized).

 Advantages / Disadvantages of Threads